hoducninh/rainbow-challenge/README.md

 2. Any features with only a single unique value
 3. One out of every pair of columns with a correlation greater than 0.9.

-__From the process of feature engineering and selection, we obtain the modeling ready dataset, which contaning 39 feature vectors__.
+__From the process of feature engineering and selection, we obtain the modeling ready dataset, which containing 39 feature vectors__.
 For more details about the steps, the notebook can be found [here](https://github.com/hoducninh/rainbow-challenge/blob/master/02-notebook/notebook.ipynb).

 ### Build and evaluate model

 From the dataset, we go directly to the modeling process using XGBoost.
-The process of __model optimization__ (tuning parameters, regularization) could be left for futher projects in the future.
+The process of __model optimization__ (tuning parameters, regularization) could be left for further projects in the future.

  ![](imgs/xgboost.png)